truecms/design-system-components/README.md

 1. Collect changes using `pnpm changeset` and merge the generated markdown files.
 2. When ready to publish, trigger the **npm Release** workflow from the GitHub Actions tab.
 Supply `dry_run=false` once a release candidate is approved, or keep the default `true` for validation.
-3. The workflow runs `pnpm run build`, `pnpm run test`, and `pnpm run release` (Changesets publish) before pushing tags to npm under the selected scope.
+3. The workflow runs `pnpm run build`, `pnpm run test`, `pnpm run build:site-dist`, and `pnpm run release` (Changesets publish) before pushing tags to npm under the selected scope.
-4. Release artefacts are mirrored to the legacy `@gov.au/*` names via npm dist-tags so downstream teams can opt-in at their own pace.
+4. Release artefacts are mirrored to the legacy `@gov.au/*` names via npm dist-tags so downstream teams can opt in at their own pace.

 ## Support and escalation